 The engineering analysis report on Hoist #6 identified macro pitting on gear contact surfaces that will increase friction as more wear and tear is experienced.
 Sheave bearings are also showing signs of failure due to being operated in a 100% duty cycle environment, beyond designed operational loading capability, for over 20 years.

 This inspection has identified conditions of unacceptable risk to our critical Emergency Action Plan (EAP) response equipment and Project personnel.
-The risk of continuing to operate all hoists in an auto response mode, is no longer acceptable due to the level of risk to personnel, equipment, and downstream stake holdersdegradation to
+The risk of continuing to operate all hoists in an auto response mode, is no longer acceptable due to the level of risk to personnel, equipment, and downstream stake holders.
+As a result, McNary Dam has modified the spill patterns to reduce the use of auto response mode in the interim until the spillbay hoists can be upgraded or replaced to achieve the appropriate lifting capacity, a process estimated to take up to 10 years.
+In general, the modified patterns uses only four or five spillbay hoists set to auto mode at a time, with the remaining spillbays in manual mode.
+Auto-mode gates and hoists will be used to accommodate small changes in flow within defined flow bands.
+As flow changes to either higher or lower bands, manual-mode gates will be adjusted accordingly, manually.

+Spill operations described here are intended to reduce risk to personnel and prolong operational life of the spillway gate hoists.
+These operations have not been evaluated to estimate the degradation to fish passage and tailrace egress conditions.

 March 7, 2023: Revised to add footnote to interim spill pattern table per FPAC request.